-Now accepting adult and adolescent clients for individual online therapy in North Carolina!
+Now accepting adult clients for individual online therapy in North Carolina!

 In Network Provider for BlueCross BlueShield NC

 Call 252-305-0429 to schedule a free consultation.

 Here are some answers to common questions about therapy in general and about my practice.
 Please call or email if you have other questions!

 What happens in therapy?

 What happens in therapy largely depends on your needs and preferences.
 Building a strong relationship with you and creating mutual trust and respect are my top priority.
 When you have a therapy session with me, you will be given the freedom to lead the discussion to the topics that matter most.
 My promise to you is to listen and understand you without judgment and to accept you just as you are.
 You may be offered worksheets, journaling, readings, meditations, or other "homework" outside of sessions to accelerate your progress.
 You may also be encouraged to explore changes to sleep, nutrition, exercise, or leisure activities to support your growth.

 What is online therapy and how is it different than in-person therapy?

 Online therapy is also called telehealth, telemedicine, virtual therapy or other similar terms.
 I use a HIPAA-compliant platform through Simple Practice to video chat with you.
 In some cases, telehealth is not so different from regular therapy.
 The focus will be on supporting you and understanding your unique challenges and experiences.
 You will also enjoy the convenience of not having to drive to my office.

 In other ways, telehealth can be challenging.
 Technology issues such as slow internet or power outages can make it challenging to communicate effectively.
 Telehealth can also make it more challenging to read facial expressions, tone, or body language like we do in person.
 Despite these challenges, I believe telehealth is a valuable resource to promote your mental health and wellness.
 We will do our best and will figure it out together.